 All NEOs, except the Chief Executive Officer, participate in the Company's registered and supplementary retirement plans (together the "Pension Plans").
 The registered retirement plan in which Messrs.
-Louis-Philippe Carrière, Dino Dello Sbarba and Lorenzo Spinelli participate is a Non-Contributory Canadian Registered Defined Benefit Pension Plan and the registered retirement plan in which Mr. Terry Brockman participates is a Contributory 401(K) pension plan registered in the US.
+Louis-Philippe Carrière, Dino Dello Sbarba and Paul Corney participate is a Non-Contributory Canadian Registered Defined Benefit Pension Plan and the registered retirement plan in which Mr. Terry Brockman participates is a Contributory 401(K) pension plan registered in the US.
 The supplementary retirement plan for each eligible NEO is either a Canadian or a US non-registered Executive Supplementary Retirement Pension Plan providing pension benefits in excess of the benefits provided under the applicable registered retirement plan.

 Under the Pension Plans, the participants are entitled to retirement benefits as of their respective normal retirement age ("NRA") equal to 2% of their respective final average earnings multiplied by their respective years of credited service.
 Final average earnings are defined as the average of the base salary and the annual incentive (bonus) for the 36 consecutive months within the 10-year period preceding the retirement date during which the base salary and annual incentive (bonus) are together at their highest.
-The maximum annual pension benefits payable, prior to the applicable reduction for early retirement, is capped at 60% of the participant's average base salary, which is the average base salary for the 36 consecutive months within the 10-year period preceding the retirement date during which the base salary and preceding the retirement date during which the base salary for the 36 consecutive months within the 10-year period preceding the retirement date during which the base salary is at its highest.
+The maximum annual pension benefits payable, prior to the applicable reduction for early retirement, is capped at 60% of the participant's average base salary, which is the average base salary for the 36 consecutive months within the 10-year period preceding the retirement date during which the base salary is at its highest.
 The credited years of service correspond to the service period following January 1, 2004.
 However, each participant who adhered to the supplementary retirement plan on January 1, 2004, is accruing a pension equal to 3% of their respective final average earnings multiplied by their respective years of credited service.
 The NEOs in this situation are Messrs.
 Carrière and Dello Sbarba.